 For decades, debit card users have been following a standard script when making a purchase.
 They look at their purchase total, swipe their card, and either enter their PIN or sign their name.

 But that familiar sequence has changed with the official roll-out of EMV technology at retailers all over the country.
-Now, when you present a chip debit card at the register, you’ll need to learn a whole new set of moves to complete your purchase: the dip.
+Now, when you present a chip debit card at the register, you’ll need to learn a whole new set of moves to complete your purchase.

 Step 1: Begin the dip